Skip to main content

 Course Overview

-Explore the political and rational examination of the government budgetary process and document to better understand their managerial, policy, planning, and communication functions.
+Explore the government budget and its fiscal administration to better understand their managerial, policy, planning, and communication functions.

 Skills You'll Learn